-The theme for 2WALKandCYCLE 2018 is 'Moving Towards Healthy Communities'.
-International and national researchers and practitioners will speak about the methods, policies and programmes they have used to promote walking and cycling, with a focus on ways that active, human-powered transport can help achieve the goal of healthier, smarter and more liveable cities.
+The theme for 2WALKandCYCLE 2018 was 'Moving Towards Healthy Communities'.
+International and national researchers and practitioners spoke about the methods, policies and programmes they have used to promote walking and cycling, with a focus on ways that active, human-powered transport can help achieve the goal of healthier, smarter and more liveable cities.

-2WALKandCYCLE 2018 will showcase ways to enable us to achieve this goal, and will inform our journey towards transport systems for the future.
-It will re-examine the balance between competing demands for space and resources, and ways to rebalance our transport system to better provide for walking, cycling and public transport.
+2WALKandCYCLE 2018 showcased ways to enable us to achieve this goal, and informed our journey towards transport systems for the future.
+It re-examined the balance between competing demands for space and resources, and how to rebalance our transport system to better provide for walking, cycling and public transport.

 PDF versions of presentations that we have been provided with, have been loaded.
 Visit the programme page, under the relevant session to view the presentations.